CORPORATE GOVERNANCE STATEMENT

 Principle 2: Seek to understand and meet Shareholder needs and expectations

 During a financial year, shareholders receive either a letter informing them that the Annual Report, the Interim Report and any Circular letter to shareholders published by the Company is available to view and download from the investors section of the Company’s website or, if they have so elected, hard copy of such reports or documents.
-In addition, shareholders and other interested parties are able to register at the Company’s website here
+In addition, shareholders and other interested parties are able to register at the Company’s website here to receive alerts when announcements are issued by the Company and/or to receive other information about the Group’s products and services.

 Other than in relation to the financial reports, the Company communicates with its shareholders primarily through regulatory announcements.
 These contain the contact details of one or both of the Company's joint-managing directors and its Nominated Adviser.
 All announcements are issued via the London Stock Exchange and are also placed in the investors section of the Company’s website and, where appropriate, may also be sent to shareholders by post.